Financial Services · Backup & Disaster Recovery

 Frequently Asked Questions

-Your firm retains overall responsibility for business continuity and disaster recovery even when using cloud backup services.
+What are our responsibilities vs. the backup provider's?
+Your firm retains overall responsibility for business continuity and disaster recovery even when using managed backup services.
 Providers handle technical infrastructure and backup execution.
 Your firm must: document recovery procedures and RTO/RPO targets; maintain contact lists and recovery team assignments; conduct regular testing; update procedures after changes; maintain off-site backup copies; and verify backup integrity.
-We help manage all of these responsibilities on your behalf.
+We manage all of these responsibilities on your behalf — you retain oversight and APRA accountability, while we handle the operational execution.

 Implement Tested Disaster Recovery Today

-Don’t wait for a disaster to discover your backups don’t work.
-Build resilience now with automated backups, tested procedures, and continuous recovery readiness.
+Don't discover your backups don't work during an actual disaster.
+Build resilience now with automated backups, immutable ransomware protection, and continuously tested recovery procedures aligned to APRA CPS 230.